 3. Margins are the yardstick of profitability.

-Every business has customers who require more handholding and maintenance than others.
+- The value of each customer relationship: Every business has customers who require more handholding and maintenance than others.
 Do you know whether the cost of doing business with those customers is worth the revenue they bring in, given the time and attention you spend on them?
 Is your attention better spent on business development, for instance?

 4. You can’t rely on financial software programs alone.

+- Financial software doesn’t explain your growth strategy.
+Financial software tools don’t give your small business an edge in determining your market and business growth strategy.
 Do you know where you should focus your marketing dollars?
-Can you decide where you can achieve cost savings?
+Can you decide where to achieve cost savings?
 Do you have enough cash flow through the end of the year?
 Software alone can’t answer those questions.